Abriendo Mentes FAQ

 Is Playa Potrero safe?

 Crime is very low in Playa Potrero.
 As a very small, tight knit community, everyone looks after one another and helps create a peaceful, safe environment.
 Because of the relative isolation and demographics of Playa Potrero, the town is largely absent of the types of crime that are more common in the Central Valley and other large cities.
 It is always best to take the standard safety precautions as you would in any unfamiliar environment.
+Do not leave valuables out in plain sight and always make sure all windows and doors are locked.

 What is the banking/ATM situation in Potrero?

 There is an ATM located in Potrero, a five minute walk from the center of town.
 There are two banks in Flamingo, a 10 minute ride or 45 minute walk.
-If volunteers need to access a bank in Flamingo, we will do our best to accommodate and provide transportation.

 What is the cash/credit card situation in Costa Rica?